 There I am, plunging without reservations.
-Twenty years later, having found the Source of the (electrical) current, I continue to open myself without reservations.
+Twenty years later (now thirty two years later)), having found the Source of the (electrical) current, I continue to open myself without reservations.
 Desire opens the gateway, and I find this strangely liberating.

 In addition to these spiritual/mystical/magical ponderings, I also spoke of my ambitions as a writer.
 Each time I sent off a poem to a poetry magazine, I noted it in these pages.
 Small wonder that I dreamt of fame:

 While at the bookstore today, persuing the many books of advice, I noticed Writer's Digest, the magazine for writers.
 I bought it, thinking it may have some advice for me.
 Oh the scads of poetry contests it listed, and other places a hopeful writer may send her efforts.
 It got me motivated.
 It seems so long since I've written.
 (2004 note: It'd been two weeks, but that's an eternity to one with the writing habit!)
 To get the juices flowing, I again tapped into my subconscious, letting the images come as they may.
 The following is the result:Images of Fame